YossefHussein/coffee_machine_flutter/README.md

 # coffee_machine_flutter

-### this  an app Is Inspired by an old app I make It In a million arable coder.
+### this app Is Inspired by an old app I was make It In a million arable coder.
-### and from some mother say to me why convert this app from java to flutter and make It again because back to those memories.
+### and from some mother say to me why to convert this app from java to flutter and make It again because back to those memories.
 ### NOTE:
-### I change something In logic and and other features before covert to flutter
+### I change something In logic and other features before covert to flutter
 ### this app will upgrade In the future adding some features.
 <br>